Northwestern fires coach Pat Fitzgerald after hazing allegations surface with football team

 EVANSTON, Ill.
 (AP) — Northwestern fired coach Pat Fitzgerald on Monday amid a hazing scandal that called into question his leadership of the program and damaged the university’s reputation after it mishandled its response to the allegations.

-Fitzgerald’s dismissal completed a rapid fall from grace for the former Northwestern linebacker.
+Fitzgerald’s dismissal completed a rapid fall from grace for the former All-American linebacker, the star of the 1995 Northwestern team that won the Big Ten and played in the Rose Bowl after years of losing.
 The 48-year-old Fitzgerald had been firmly entrenched at his alma mater, an annual fixture on any list of college coaches with the most job security.

 “The head coach is ultimately responsible for the culture of his team,” Northwestern President Michael Schill wrote in an open letter to the university community.
 “The hazing we investigated was widespread and clearly not a secret within the program, providing Coach Fitzgerald with the opportunity to learn what was happening.
 Either way, the culture in Northwestern Football, while incredible in some ways, was broken in others.”